 How We Budget Time For App Development

-Now with the two established factors in mind, let’s break down the framework we use to estimate project timelines at Upstack Studio.
+Now with the two established factors in mind, let’s break down the framework we use to estimate mobile app development and web development project timelines at Upstack Studio.

-There are six main stages in the product development cycle, each with its own timeline:
+There are six main stages in the mobile app development and web development cycle, each with its own timeline: